ScooloV/bbpedia/docs/core_rules.md

 or in a square occupied by a Prone or Stunned player, it will explode
 immediately:

-« If the Bomb explodes in an occupied square, that player is automatically hit
+* If the Bomb explodes in an occupied square, that player is automatically hit

 by the explosion.

-« Roll a D6 for each player (from either team) that occupies a square
+* Roll a D6 for each player (from either team) that occupies a square

 adjacent to the one in which the Bomb exploded:

 - On a roll of 4+, the player has been hit by the explosion.
 - On a roll of 1-3, the player manages to avoid the explosion.

-« Any Standing players hit by the explosion are Knocked Down.
+* Any Standing players hit by the explosion are Knocked Down.
-« An Armour roll (and possibly an Injury roll as well) is made against any
+* An Armour roll (and possibly an Injury roll as well) is made against any

 player hit by the explosion, even if they were already Prone or Stunned.

-« You may apply a +1 modifierr to either the Armour roll or Injury roll.
+* You may apply a +1 modifier to either the Armour roll or Injury roll.

-This modifierr may be applied after the roll has been made.
+This modifier may be applied after the roll has been made.

 **83**

-B0NE HEAD\*
+BOnE HEAD\*
 When this player is activated, even if they are Prone or have lost their Tackle Zone, immediately after declaring the action they will perform but before performing the action, roll a D6:

-« On a roll of 1, this player forgets what they are doing
+* On a roll of 1, this player forgets what they are doing

 and their activation ends immediately.
 Additionally,
 ![](media/core_rules/image293.jpg)this player loses their Tackle Zone until they are next activated.

-« On a roll of 2+, this player continues their activation as
+* On a roll of 2+, this player continues their activation as

 normal and completes their declared action.